 Feder’s work has been exhibited at George Billis Gallery Los Angeles and New York and extensively in the metropolitan Denver area, including a solo exhibition at the Boulder Museum of Contemporary Art (BMoCA) at Macky, titled BUY, and at Denver Botanic Gardens launching their 2015 season, titled Edge of The Plains.
-In April, 2015, she was given a solo show in Los Angeles at the George Billis Gallery entitled Curb Appeal and was selected for two solo exhibitions with Telluride Arts at Gallery 81437 in 2014 and 2015 - 2016.
+In April, 2015, she had solo shows in Los Angeles at the George Billis Gallery entitled Curb Appeal and was selected for two solo exhibitions with Telluride Arts at Gallery 81437 in 2014 and 2015 - 2016.

-She has upcoming solo shows at Goodwin Fine Art, Denver in July-September 2017 and George Billis Gallery, LA in September 2018.
-She is an invited participant in the summer group show at George Billis Gallery LA, Cityscapes VII, and the upcoming exhibitions at Curtis Arts Center, Denver, in September - October 2017 titled: Open Space: The Finite Frontier, curated by Robin Whatley of the Art Students League of Denver and the Craig Marshall Smith collaborative invitational exhibition at the Museum of Outdoor Art, Denver, in January - April titled: Intersecting Formations.
+She had a solo show at Goodwin Fine Art, Denver in July-September 2017 and an upcoming solo at George Billis Gallery, LA in October 2019.
+She is an invited participant in the summer group show at George Billis Gallery LA, Cityscapes IX, and in recent exhibitions at Curtis Arts Center, Denver, in September - October 2017 titled: Open Space: The Finite Frontier, curated by Robin Whatley and the Craig Marshall Smith collaborative invitational exhibition at the Museum of Outdoor Art, Denver, in January - April titled: Intersecting Formations.

-Past shows in the Denver area include Goodwin Fine Art, Michele Mosko Fine Art, solo and invited group exhibitions at The Arvada Center for the Arts, the Curtis Arts Center, Ironton Gallery, the Colorado Office of Economic Development and International Trade, and Denver International Airport, including a combined public art exhibition at DIA and the Colorado State Capitol building and the premier exhibition for the Downtown Denver Theatre District Art Salon series.
+Past shows in the Denver area include Goodwin Fine Art, Michele Mosko Fine Art, solo and invited group exhibitions at The Arvada Center for the Arts, the Curtis Arts Center, Ironton Gallery, the Colorado Office of Economic Development and International Trade, and Denver International Airport, including a combined public art exhibition at DIA and the Colorado State Capitol building, Aurora Art in Public Places and the premier exhibition for the Downtown Denver Theatre District Art Salon series.